 Another important step in preventing concrete mold is keeping your driveway, patio, or concrete walkway clear of debris and dirt.
 Mold needs food to survive and dirt and debris can easily supply it with what it needs to thrive.
 Use a solution of a ½ cup of detergent per gallon of water and mop your concrete with it to clean the dirt from your concrete surface and further fight mold growth.
 Lastly, there are commercial mold prevention products you can purchase and apply to your concrete that will stifle the growth of mold.

-Follow these tips and you’ll have a mold-free concrete driveway, patio, or walkway in no time at all.
+Follow these tips and you’ll have mold-free concrete driveway pavers, patio, or walkway in no time at all.
 You can win the fight against mold as long as you employ the right tools and be consistent in your preventative measures.